Hamma1998/E-Shop/README.md

 # E-Shop
-E-Shop is an e-commerce website where users can choose products, add them to carts and make online orders and admins can add or delete items.
+E-Shop is an e-commerce website where users can choose products, add them to carts and make online orders.
+As for admins, they can add or delete items.

 Backend: NodeJS